LeaVerou/rety/README.md

 This may be acceptable for a conference talk, which is usually recorded, but not in other contexts, such as teaching a university course, where all instructors need to be able to teach all lectures.

-I didn't want to remove live coding from my slides, as I truly belive it is the perfect implementation of the "show, not tell" teaching adage, so I thought instead: what if I could *record* my live coding, and make it replayable?
+I didn't want to remove live coding from my slides, as I truly belive it is the perfect implementation of the *"show, not tell"* teaching advice, so I thought instead: what if I could *record* my live coding, and make it replayable?
 And thus, rety was born.

 </section>